ant-design/ant-design-web3/docs/guide/theme.md

 You can also completely customize Ant Design's [Design Token](https://ant.design/docs/react/customize-theme#customize-design-token), which we will inherit and use in Ant Design Web3.
 If you find that the Design Token is not supported or used incorrectly, please [submit an issue](https://github.com/ant-design/ant-design-web3/issues) to tell us.

+We provide a [theme editor](/theme-editor) where you can modify the Design Token online and see the effects.

 <code src="./demos/custom-token.tsx"></code>